 Email: hhenry@pdac.ca

-Don't forget, you can submit your entry until midnight, April 15, 2013.
+Don’t forget, you can submit your entry until 11:59 p.m.
+(EST) March 4, 2021.
 Also, remember to fill out all categories on the entry form before you submit your entry.
-All entries will become the property of Mining Matters, which retains the right to reprint, publish or display the entries in any format.
+All entries will become the property of Mining Matters and Teck Resources Limited, which retain the right to reprint, publish or display the entries in any format.

 Please note that none of the entries will be returned.

-All WHERE Challenge entries will be judged based on creativity, originality, accuracy and how well they address the WHERE Challenge questions: What on Earth is in your stuff and WHERE on Earth does it come from?
+All entries will be judged based on elements of design, accuracy of information and how thoroughly they address that WHERE Challenge questions: What on Earth is in your stuff? and WHERE on Earth does it come from?

-The following are the rules and conditions applicable to this WHERE Challenge Contest (the "Contest Rules").
+The following are the rules and conditions applicable to the WHERE Challenge Sponsored by

 Entry Form: Individual